shirish93/shirish93.github.io/_ideas/2024-03-12-tuktuk-kathmandu.md

 image: "assets/images/tuktuk.png"
 ---

 Kathmandu faces serious challenges with air quality, noise pollution, and reliance on fossil fuels.
-Public transport systems often contribute significantly to these issues.
+Public transport systems  contribute significantly to these issues.
 Electric tuk-tuks, already present in limited numbers, offer a promising solution for clean, quiet, and efficient passenger transportation.
 This proposal outlines a detailed plan to encourage and enable their widespread adoption in Kathmandu.

 **What are Tuk-Tuks?**